top of page

 movement, nature, play, encounter, laughter.

-Many realize only in Eden
+Many only realize in Eden

-how much real leisure
+how much real leisure had been missing in their old life.

 Not Netflix.

-But this deep, bodily joy
+But that deep, physical joy

-when one becomes a child again
+of becoming a child again

-and everyday life pauses for a moment.
+while everyday life becomes silent for a moment.

-It is consciously built in.
+It is built in intentionally,

-Always close.
+always close.

 Not organized,